Title and statement of responsibility area

 Name of creator

 John Edward Kennedy was born in Kemptville, Ontario, on 12 September 1916.
 He earned a BA (Math and Physics) from Queen's University and continued with postgraduate work at McGill, earning an MSc in physics in 1942.
 From 1941-1945 he worked for the National Research Council, and in 1945 accepted an appointment with the University of New Brunswick.
-In 1956 Kennedy joined the Defence Research Medical Laboratory, and in 1965 he left to take a position with the University of Saskatchewan.
-He served both as Assistant Head, Dep't of Physics, and from 1967-1981, as Assistant Dean, Arts and Sciences.
-He retired from the University in 1981 and was awarded the honour of Professor Emeritus.
+In 1956 Kennedy joined the Defence Research Medical Laboratory, becoming Head of the Physics Group and a leading specialist in the physics of clothing.
+Kennedy accepted a position at the University of Saskatchewan in 1965, as Associate Professor and Assistant Head, Physics Department.
+He served as Assistant Dean of the College of Arts and Science from 1967 to 1981.
+While at the U of 5, Kennedy established a course in Astronomy and taught introductory Physics; was responsible for the operation of the University Observatory; and continued research into the history of science.
+He retired from the University in 1984 and was awarded the honour of Professor Emeritus.
+Kennedy died in Saskatoon on July 28, 1999.

 Scope and content